Sage-Bionetworks/synapsePythonClient/CONTRIBUTING.md

 ## Getting started
 #### Internal Sage collaborators: Clone this repository
-For internal Sage collaborators, you will have access and permissions to create branches within the central repoistory for this project.
-As a result instead of creating a fork of this repository you should just clone the repository as is and work off a feature branch.
+For internal Sage collaborators, you will have access and permissions to create branches within the central repository for this project.
+As a result, instead of creating a fork of this repository you should just clone the repository as is and work off a feature branch.
 This is because there is additional overhead required to make sure that integration tests and SonarCloud scans run properly in your forked repo (As secrets are not